Bpedigo/Days-Between/README.md

-This is a simple JFrame program.
-To use it enter the date in past and the program will tell you how many days it has been since that day and today!
+This is a simple Java JFrame program.
+The purpose of this program is count the number of days between today and a date you choose with the drop downs.
+This can be done for future and past dates.
+The future dates will be positvie numbers while days in the past will appear as negative numbers.